awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/QuickStartWindows2016.md

 ### Step 5: Save JSON Content<a name="save_json_content"></a>

 You are now finished editing the JSON file\.
-Save it, and paste its contents into another window in a later step\.
+Save it, and paste the file contents into a text editor in another window\.
+You will need the file contents in a later step of this procedure\.

 ## Create an IAM User and Role for Systems Manager<a name="iam_permissions"></a>